Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Introduction

 \section{Introduction}

-Violent astrophysical explosions involving neutron stars (NSs), like supernovae and NS mergers, are fascinating phenomena to study for nuclear physics.
+Astrophysical explosions involving neutron stars (NSs), like supernovae and NS mergers, are fascinating phenomena to study nuclear physics at the extremes.
 NSs and their mergers explore nuclear matter reaching the highest densities in the cosmos, making them ideal laboratories to elucidate strong nuclear interactions.
-These interactions manifest themselves in the form of the nuclear-matter equation of state (EOS), which connects NSs with nuclear experiments, e.g., at the Facility for Rare Isotope Beams (FRIB) or the Relativistic Heavy-Ion Collider (RHIC).
-Recently, exciting multi-messenger analyses, combining state-of-the-art nuclear theory with exciting astrophysical data, have provided a wealth of new information on the EOS~\cite{Annala:2017llu,Lim:2018bkq,Capano:2019eae,Annala:2019puf,Dietrich:2020efo,Essick:2021ezp,Raaijmakers:2021uju,Huth:2021bsp}.
-These analyses used constraints on the EOS of dense matter that were obtained from many-body calculations using interactions from chiral effective field theory (EFT)~\cite{Epelbaum:2008ga,Machleidt:2011zz,Hammer:2019poc}.
-Chiral EFT provides a systematic expansion of nuclear interactions and is connected to the fundamental theory of strong interactions, quantum Chromodynamics.
+These interactions manifest themselves in the form of the nuclear matter equation of state (EOS), which connects NSs with experiments of neutron-rich nuclei.
+Recently, multi-messenger analyses, combining state-of-the-art nuclear theory with astrophysical observations, have provided a wealth of new information on the EOS~\cite{Annala:2017llu,Lim:2018bkq,Capano:2019eae,Annala:2019puf,Dietrich:2020efo,Raaijmakers:2021uju,Essick:2021kjb,Huth:2021bsp}.
+These analyses used constraints on the EOS of dense matter that were obtained from many-body calculations using interactions from chiral effective field theory (EFT)~\cite{Hebeler:2009iv,Tews:2012fj,Coraggio:2014nva,Lynn:2015jua,Drischler:2017wtt}.
+Chiral EFT provides a systematic expansion of nuclear interactions and is connected to the fundamental theory of strong interactions, quantum chromodynamics~\cite{Epelbaum:2008ga,Machleidt:2011zz,Hammer:2019poc}.
 While there has been a lot of progress in recent years to improve chiral EFT constraints, it is crucial to reduce uncertainties of theoretical models for nuclear interactions to fully exploit the multitude of anticipated data from NS observations and nuclear experiments in the coming years.